-We generally eat and give away the perfect fruits, however, we have so many windfall apples this year I decided to start putting them to good use!
+As a rule, we eat and give away as many unblemished apples to neighbours and friends as we can, leaving a few on the ground for the blackbirds.
+Yet, with so many windfall apples this year I decided to start putting them to good use in new recipes.

-My first try resulted in an EPIC FAILURE.
-I attempted to make my Sticky Pecan Sultana Buns but adjust the recipe to incorporate fresh, grated, apple.
-Whilst delicious, most of the buns stuck to the pan and once I’d managed to prise them out, the majority promptly fell apart!
-Won’t be making those again!!!
+While creating new recipes I have to admit my first try resulted in an EPIC FAIL!
+Wanting to make a variation of my Sticky Pecan Sultana Buns I adjusted the recipe to incorporate fresh, grated, apple.
+While delicious, most of the buns stuck and once I’d managed to prise them out of the pan the majority promptly fell apart.
+So, I definitely won’t be making those again!

 I knew next time I baked with the apples I wanted to grate them.
-Grating the peeled fruit ensures that the apples cook into the cake batter.
-This Autumn Apple Almond Cake is incredibly moist, primarily due to the grated apple and helped by adding ground almonds to the mix.
+Since grating the peeled fruit ensures that the apples cook into the cake batter.
+As a result, this Autumn Apple Almond Cake is incredibly moist, primarily due to the grated apple and helped by adding ground almonds into the mix.
+Adding Demerara sugar and flaked almonds to the top of the cake results in a crunchy, contrasting texture to the cake crumb.

 225g/8oz Caster Sugar